What are we trying to achieve at SpiritFire?

 Wow, there are a lot of things to be aware of!
 Is there anyone I can check in with at the gathering if I’m not sure about something?

-Yes, absolutely.
-We don’t want to instill a sense of rigid rules or control, but as community/sacred space, this gathering does have boundaries and considerations that are easily picked up simply by being present.
-If, however, you are not sure about something — how to participate, whether or not a particular instrument or offering is ok for the fire circle, how to get more involved, or anything else — please do connect with a staff member (see the staff page to see the faces you will meet, but we will also introduce ourselves at opening circle).
+Yes, absolutely!
+As community/ritual container, this gathering is about expression and connection, but does have boundaries and considerations that are part of maintaining safe and sacred space.
+For all attendees, old and new, we really encourage and welcome you to attend the HomeComers affinity on Thursday evening (and follow-up meets if the group wishes,) led by Brighid Murphy and friends.
+That is a great place to meet others who are new, ask questions of folks who have been before, step in more deeply if called, whether or not a particular instrument or offering is ok for the fire circle, how to get more involved, or anything else you want to explore.
+If you still have concerns or questions, please do connect with a staff member (see the staff page to see the faces you will meet, but we will also introduce ourselves at opening circle).
 We will be happy to help you connect as deeply as you would like to go.
-For some wonderful information on the many magickal aspects of the fire circle, see the reference articles from our friends of the Hawai’i FireTribe.